meijbaard/meijbaard.github.io/_pages/spotconverter.md

         let startTrajectName = null;
         let endTrajectName = null;

-        // FIX: Find the FIRST matching trajectory, not the last, to give preference. for (const name in trajectories) {
+        for (const name in trajectories) {
             if (!startTrajectName && trajectories[name].includes(startCode)) {
                 startTrajectName = name;